Tudat/tudat/_sources/tutorials/tudatFeatures/mathTools/probabilityDistributions.rst.txt

         randomVariables2.push_back( randomNumberFunction( ) );
     }

-The above creates two vectors give a million doubles, distributed according to a normal distribution with mean of 1 and standard deviation of 3.2.
+The above creates two vectors give a million doubles, distributed according to an uniform distribution with mean of 1 and standard deviation of 3.2.

 .. note:: When creating a random variable generator you must also provide a 'seed' value, which initializes the generator.
 Fixing this value for a given means that the exact same set of random numbers will be generated everytime you run the program.